wavesplatform/waves-lessons/lessons/EN/Mining And Earning On It/f. Node Configuration /lesson.md

     Please, do not use example in the screenshot, as it is given for demonstration purpose only.
 4. In the response section below, you will receive a hash:
     ![](./images/swagg3.png)
-5. Save both the original phrase you entered (api key) and the hash (api key hash) of it as we will use them for interaction with private node methods in this lesson.
+5. Save both the original phrase you entered (API key) and the hash (API key hash) of it as we will use them for interaction with private node methods in this lesson.

 ## Ubuntu Node Configuration ##